platformsh/platformsh-docs/docs/src/guides/symfony/philosophy.md

 ---
 title: Philosophy
-sidebarTitle: "Philosophy"
 weight: -200
 layout: single
 description: |
     Understand the big picture of Symfony on Platform.sh.
 ---

-If you are looking for the best way to host your Symfony projects, test Platform.sh, the **Official Symfony PaaS**.
+The best way to host your Symfony projects is through Platform.sh, the **Official Symfony PaaS**.

 Symfony provides a [tight integration](./integration) with Platform.sh, based on conventions to reduce configuration and make developers more productive.

 You can think of Platform.sh as being the hosting framework part of Symfony.
 It abstracts your project infrastructure and manages it for you: never install nor configure services like a Web server, a MySQL database, or a Redis cache again.

-Platform.sh is built on one main idea: your server infrastructure is part of your application, so it should be version controlled along with your application.
+Platform.sh is built on one main idea: your server infrastructure is part of your app, so it should be version controlled along with your app.

 Every branch you push to your Git repository can come with bug fixes, new features, **and** infrastructure changes.
-Everything can then be tested as an independent deployment, including the application code and all services with a copy of their data (database entries, search index, user files, ...).
+Everything can then be tested as an independent deployment, including the application code and all services with a copy of their data (database entries, search index, user files, etc.).

-It really is "what would my site look like if I merge these changes to production?".
+It really is "What would my site look like if I merged these changes to production?".

-The following sections introduce the main concepts and how Symfony projects are deployed on Platform.sh.
+The following sections introduce the main concepts and describe how Symfony projects are deployed on Platform.sh.

-## The Basics
+## The basics

 On Platform.sh, a **project** is linked to a Git repository.
-A project is composed of one or more **applications**.
-An application is a directory in your Git repository with a specific Platform.sh configuration and dedicated HTTP endpoints (via the `.platform.app.yaml` file).
+A project is composed of one or more **apps**.
+An app is a directory in your Git repository with a specific Platform.sh configuration and dedicated HTTP endpoints (via the `.platform.app.yaml` file).

 Projects are deployed in **environments**.
-An environment is a standalone copy of your live applications which can be used for testing, Q&A, implementing new features, fixing bugs, ...
+An environment is a standalone copy of your live app which can be used for testing, Q&A, implementing new features, fixing bugs, etc.

-Every project you deploy on Platform.sh is built as a *virtual cluster*, containing a series of containers.
+Every project you deploy on Platform.sh is built as a *virtual cluster* containing a series of containers.
 The main branch of your Git repository is always deployed as a production cluster.
 Any other branch can be deployed as a production, staging, or development cluster.

 There are three types of containers within your cluster, all configured by files stored alongside your code:

-* The *Router*, configured in `.platform/routes.yaml`, is a single nginx process responsible for mapping incoming requests to an Application container, and to optionally provide HTTP caching.
+- The [*router*](../../define-routes/_index.md), configured in `.platform/routes.yaml`,
+  is a single Nginx process responsible for mapping incoming requests to an app container, and to optionally provide HTTP caching

-* One or more *Applications*, configured via `.platform.app.yaml` files, holding the code of your project.
+- One or more [*apps*](../../create-apps/_index.md), configured via `.platform.app.yaml` files, holding the code of your project

-* Some optional *Services*, configured in `.platform/services.yaml`, like MySQL/MariaDB, Elasticsearch, Redis, or RabbitMQ; they come as optimized pre-built images.
+- Some optional [*services*](../../add-services/_index.md), configured in `.platform/services.yaml`,
+  like MySQL/MariaDB, Elasticsearch, Redis, or RabbitMQ.
+  They come as optimized pre-built images

-## The Workflow
+## The workflow

 Every time you deploy a branch to Platform.sh, the code is *built* and then *deployed* on a new cluster.

 The **build** process looks through the configuration files in your repository and assembles the necessary containers.